jmschonfeld/MyKitchenHelper/README.md

 # Running the Program
 In order to run the program, follow the steps below:
+- Ensure java is installed on your machine (if not, install from java.com)
-1. Download the file located at dist/MyKitchenHelper.jar
+- Download the file located at dist/MyKitchenHelper.jar
-2. Run the command ``java -jar MyKitchenHelper.jar`` in the same directory as the jar file
+- Run the command ``java -jar MyKitchenHelper.jar`` in the same directory as the jar file